benbrastmckie/.config/README.md

 # .config

-Configuration files for NeoVim, Alacrrity, Tmux, and Zathura which have been optimized for writing in LaTeX.
+A complete configuration for writing LaTeX documents with NeoVim.
 ---
 The following sections provide instalation instructions for Mac and Debian Linux systems such as Ubuntu.
 # Mac Instalation
 Open the terminal by hitting Command+Space and typing 'terminal' and hitting return.
 You may check whether you already have Homebrew installed by entering the following into the terminal:
 ```